 Did you notice anything about the progression of those asks?
 Each “ask” was a slightly larger commitment by your audience, then we took the relationship offline, and finally we asked for the business.

 (I talk more about the increasing psychological barriers consumers must hurtle to purchase Online in this short video How Blogging Turns Traffic to Leads and Leads to Revenue).

 Take-away: Deliver value on a regular basis and ask for the business.

-“We as small business professionals, (no matter if you’re a main street business or Internet Marketer), hold the key to our own success by utilizing social media and blogging to sell Value.”
+“We as small business professionals hold the key to our own success by harnessing content marketing to sell value.”